””

 Demystifying the Annual Budget Process

-President's Budget, Strategy & Transformation, Management
+President's Budget, Performance Optimization, Management

 The president recently submitted his fiscal year 2024 budget to Congress, officially beginning the annual budget process.
 Though seemingly daunting, this process is straightforward, with four major steps.